Posted on July 31, 2018 at 6:00 am

 As far as I can tell, it is not a skill that happens overnight.
 But, with patience and extensive note taking, you too can successfully save and share seeds with friends, family, and your local library!

-The Library District currently has five seed libraries in Spokane County.
+The Library District currently has three seed libraries in Spokane County.
 Response from library customers has been overwhelmingly positive about the seed libraries.
 However, saved seed returns are a little low at the end of the summer.

 These days, a seed library’s purpose is to share the bounty of our gardens with our neighbors and our community.
 To make this endeavor successful, the gardeners who take seeds from the library need to know how to save seeds successfully—both to return some seeds to our seed libraries and continue having a variety of seeds for planting each year.